 Although he’s no longer involved in the professional ranks, such is his passion and hunger for the game that he is now playing amateur footballer.

-Craig joins us as Members Services Officer and, having been a club rep in the past, understands how crucial it is that players have a strong voice through their union and the importance of what PFA Scotland offer its members.
+Craig joins us as Player Relations Officer and, having been a club rep in the past, understands how crucial it is that players have a strong voice through their union and the importance of what PFA Scotland offer its members.

 He will fit in well and will be able to draw on both professional and personal experiences to help him in his new role.